 Training for the future Milk Quality Assurance program

-Chris has experience with quality assurance programs and has coached farmers in preparation for the records, barn procedures and changes that may be necessary for the farm to qualify as a validated dairy herd.
+Our veterinarians have experience with quality assurance programs and have coached farmers in the preparation of records, barn procedures and changes that may be necessary for the farm to qualify as a validated dairy herd.
 The programs require that farms have standardized systems to ensure that the quality of milk and meat is not physically, chemically (medicines or pesticides) or biologically (cooling problems) altered.
 Currently BC is implementing such a program and it is expected to be required soon by processors and consumers.
 Programs may extend to include manure management (stewardship of the land resource) and animal welfare considerations.
 GVS remains current on the political changes which may some day influence our customers farms.